Joeltronics/Monosynth/readme.md

 ## Status

+(See [todo.md](https://raw.githubusercontent.com/Joeltronics/Monosynth/master/todo.md) for a detailed list of what needs to be done)

-The core features are all implemented, and most quality features are in place although there's still room for some improvements.
-But several parts aren't implemented yet (their GUI controls won't do anything).
+The core features are all implemented, and most quality features are in place - although there's still room for some improvements.
+But a few parts aren't implemented yet (their GUI controls won't do anything).
 It could also use a lot of optimization, both in terms of general CPU usage and possible audio dropouts (currently the audio callback has some memory allocation and other non-realtime-safe behavior).
-The filter algorithm needs a little bit of work too, to fix the volume drop with resonance (an issue that affects many synths).
+The filter algorithm needs a little bit of work too.

 The GUI is not final.
-Hopefully the layout should be final by now.
-It could still use some visual cleanup, though.
+Hopefully the layout should be somewhat final, but it could still use some visual cleanup and a few things added.
 I also want to add some visual aids you wouldn't see on a real hardware synth, like an arc on the various knobs to show how they're being modulated.

 Here is what the GUI looks like at the moment: *(click to enlarge)*
 [<img src="Docs/monosynth.png" width="400px">](https://raw.githubusercontent.com/Joeltronics/Monosynth/master/Docs/monosynth.png)